Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 I will label these with **SE** to refer to "stupid easy" for when referenced in the future.

-The first two are related to what actually consititutes a permutation in our string, and when we can expect to find one.
+The first two are related to what actually constitutes a permutation in our string, and when we can expect to find one.
 For more casual readers who the language of the proof might get a bit technical, just know that we are proving
 1. You can't cover a permutation with some sequence if you are missing a character or contain a duplicate
-2. Any sequence of $n$ characters cannot more than one permuation at a time
+2. Any sequence of $n$ characters cannot more than one permutation at a time

 > **Lemma SE1**: A string $s$ that contains $n$ characters covers a permutation if and only if all $n$ characters are present within the string exactly once.